Robert Delahunty

-Robert J. Delahunty is an American attorney, legal scholar, and former government appointee who works as a professor at the University of St. Thomas School of Law in Minneapolis, Minnesota.
+Robert J. Delahunty is an American legal scholar.
+He is a professor at the University of St. Thomas School of Law in Minneapolis, Minnesota.
 From 1989 to 2003, he worked in the Office of Legal Counsel.
 During his tenure there, he cowrote several legal opinions with John Yoo relating to interrogation, detention, and rendition of terror suspects.

 Education

 Delahunty was born and raised in New York City, where he attended Regis High School in Manhattan.
 He then earned a Bachelor of Arts degree from Columbia University, followed by a Master of Arts in Classics and another in Philosophy, both from University of Oxford.
 Delahunty then returned to the United States, where he earned a Juris Doctor from Harvard Law School.
 After graduating from law school, he was admitted to the New York State Bar Association.

 Career

 Delahunty has taught at Oriel College, Oxford, Durham University, Catholic University of America, and the University of St. Thomas.
 He served as Deputy General Counsel at the United States Homeland Security Council in 2002 and 2003.